ldtteam/MinecoloniesWiki/pages/src/source/buildings/hospital.md

 ---
-title: Hospital
+type: building
+building: hospital
-layout: default
+layout: building
 ---
-# Hospital

 {% capture content %}
 ### Note: The Hospital cannot be built until you have finished the research in the [University](../../source/buildings/university).